 - disregard for common sense

 - anti-authoritative attitudes

-Eysenck finds creativity to have its roots in what he refers to as the “overinclusive thought process.”
-Basically creative people view more widely related ideas as relevant than people holding on to conventional concepts.
-However, even though he compares the thought processes of creative people to that of schizophrenics, he never says they are insane.
-Rather he says the opposite, an original thinker is “a person high on psychoticism but not really psychotic.”
+Eysenck noted that creativity had its roots in the “over inclusive thought process.”
+Basically this means that creative people view seemingly unrelated ideas as relevant to each other.
+This kind of thinking often confuses people with more conventional thinking.
+However, even though Eysenck compares the thought processes of creative people to that of schizophrenics, he never says they are insane.
+Rather he says the opposite–an original thinker is “a person high on psychoticism but not really psychotic.”

-Yes, that is confusing to me.
-I would really like to know what made a different between the two for Eysenck.
+That is confusing to me.
+I would really like to know what makes a different between the two.
 To be fair, others have also found similar connections.
 E.P.
 Torrance, psychologist, professor and developer of the Torrance Tests of Creative Thinking, noted that anti-authoritarian attitudes were also linked to creative output.
 Harvard professor of psychiatry, Albert Rothenburg created a name for the illogical thought processes of creative people that resembled those of the mentally ill, Janusain thinking.
 This kind of illogical thought is was marked by being able to consider two opposite concepts at the same time; like two objects occupying the same space.

-The current emphasis on creativity as being the key to solving humankind’s most persistent problems or provide unending economic growth seems to ignores the semblance between creativity and psychotic traits.
-But these traits are seen in many great artists and writers.
-I also witness the traits listed above in many teenagers, who do not give any evidence of exceptional creativity.
-They even tend to conform to their peers, rather than showing signs of originality.
-So there is more to creativity, but it may not be possible to remove from it the kind of thinking that balances on the edge of psychotic.
+The current emphasis on creative innovation as a key to solving humankind’s most persistent problems or providing unending economic growth unnerve me a bit.
+Both of these goals ignores the semblance between creativity and psychotic traits.
+These traits are seen in many great artists, writers and inventors whose lives were often in conflict with society and themselves.
+I also see these traits in troubled teenagers, who do not give any evidence of exceptional creativity.
+There is more to creativity than psychoticism, but it may not be possible to remove creative thinking from the kind of thinking that balances on the edge of psychotic.